sfloresk/AWS-ALB-egress-traffic-monitoring/README.md

     a.
 Modify the interface_id statement to include your load balancer's interfaces for the desired date.
 This information is stored in the DynamoDB table created during the App Setup section, and there is a lambda function that can be invoked to automatically retrieve the ALB assigned interfaces in a given date:

-    * In your cloud9 environment, open the file functions -> get_alb_interfaces -> get_alb_interfaces.py and change the date in line 26 with the date you would like to execute the queries with.
+    * In your cloud9 environment, open the file functions -> alb_get_interfaces -> alb_get_interfaces.py and change the date in line 26 with the date you would like to execute the queries with.
 For example, 2023-01-31 is a valid value.
-    * Execute a local invoke of the function:
+    * Build and execute a local invoke of the function:

             ```bash
+            sam build
-            $ sam local invoke AlbRetrieveEnis
+            sam local invoke AlbRetrieveEnis
+            ```

+    * The result should look like this:

+            ```bash
             Invoking get_alb_interfaces.lambda_handler (python3.7)
             (...)
             Using table ALBInterfacesUpdates and ALB Test751